AdrianKriger/osm_LoD1_3DCityModel/districts/Good-To-Know.md

     Fig 1.
 An example of how the interactive visualization can be customized through coloring the building stock (school, retail, housing, commercial, etc.) and including aoi specific features (parks, bus rapid transit, etc.) while the tooltips showcase the underlying data.
 </p>

+e) Aoi's that extend into the ocean (nodata) are not supported.
+This means [these types of areas](https://www.openstreetmap.org/relation/6580101#map=13/-33.9170/18.4359) will fail.

 <ins>**Accuracy:**</ins>
 dem - in South Africa if you are using the [National geo-spatial information](http://www.ngi.gov.za/) raster dem the [resolution is 25-m at 3-m accurate](https://www.ee.co.za/wp-content/uploads/2015/08/Julie-Verhulp.pdf).
 vector - A [snap routine](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3DCode.py#L231-L238) reduces the number of vertices within 0.2-m on the osm vector layer.